Frequently Asked Questions

-If you're applying to study abroad in the Fall but will want to live on-campus if you are not accepted, you should indicate your intent to participate on SAGE.
+If you're applying to study abroad in the Fall but will want to live on-campus if you are not accepted, you should apply for Room Selection.
 This will ensure that you are assigned a number and are able to participate in Room Selection or be placed on the wait list should you not study abroad.

 I'm hoping to study abroad for the fall semester.
 What housing might be available for me when I return?

 Spaces will be available in Ziv from students who are studying abroad in the spring semester.
 We also predict that a number of students will graduate in December.
 Our first priority is to house the incoming midyear students as a group.
 In the past the number of students going abroad for spring semester has been greater than the size of the incoming midyear class.
 While we don't guarantee housing for students returning from abroad (and we never have), we do anticipate that there will be space available for students returning abroad in the Ziv and space in other Junior/Senior areas from students graduating in December.
 It is not possible, at this point, to predict how many spaces we will have available or where all of these spaces will be, as we do not have a sense of the number of students going abroad for Spring 2015 or the size of the midyear class.